FLC-QU-hep/CaloClouds-2/README.md

 - The code for training the score-based model is based on: https://github.com/crowsonkb/k-diffusion
 - The consistency distillation is based on: https://github.com/openai/consistency_models/
 - The PointWise Net is adapted from: https://github.com/luost26/diffusion-point-cloud
-- Code base to our CaloClouds (1) model: https://github.com/FLC-QU-hep/CaloClouds
+- Code base for our CaloClouds (1) model: https://github.com/FLC-QU-hep/CaloClouds